aerogear/graphback/docs/crud/crudspec.md

 - UPDATE
 - DELETE
 - READ
-- FIND_ALL (all dataset - flavours with Pagination, Delta etc.)
+- FINDONE (single object in dataset)
-- FIND (filtering - flavours with Pagination, Delta etc.)
+- FIND (Way to fetch data with filtering pagination etc)
 - SUBSCRIBE TO CREATE
 - SUBSCRIBE TO UPDATE
 - SUBSCRIBE TO DELETE